-RECOMMENDATIONS: The Pension Board is recommended to:
+RECOMMENDATIONS: The Pension Committee is recommended to:

-1) Consider and discuss the report covering the work completed in year for reporting to Pension Committee.
+1) Note the report covering the work completed in year by the Pension Board.

 1. Background

 - 1.1 This document outlines the actions taken by the Local Pension Board of the East Sussex Pension Fund (ESPF).
 It also details the training undertaken in the past 12 months to enable individual Pension Board members to develop and maintain the required level of knowledge and understanding to enable them to fulfil their function of supporting the Administering Authority, which is also known as the Scheme Manager. - 1.2 This document will allow the Pension Committee to build a more detailed understanding of the work being done by the Pension Board to improve the operation of ESPF.